Elysium-Labs-EU/juno-core/README.md

 *   Issues tagged with `good first issue` are a good place to start.
 *   Or contact me via Discord: `Dhr_RT#5882`

+Contributing guidelines
+*   When encountering a bug, create an issue with the bug label in the active project.
+Be as specific as possible.
+*   To suggest a new feature, create an issue with the enhancement label in the active project.

 In the project directory, you can run:

 ### `yarn start`